The Preferential Option for the Poor and the Transformation of Public Life

 Call to Action

-How is God inviting you today to hear the cry of the poor more deeply?
+How is God inviting you today to respond to the cry of the poor, the cry of the earth, and the call to justice in public life?
 Share your reflections or experiences in the comments—I would love to learn from your journey.

 Related Posts